-Community housing providers are non-Government organisations that provide social and/or affordable housing.
+Community housing providers are non-Government organisations that provide public housing.
 Most community housing providers work closely with tenants and can connect them with support services where needed.
 Community housing providers are also regulated and monitored to make sure they provide quality tenancy and property management.

 In Christchurch, the Government is considering the transfer of up to 2,500 Housing New Zealand properties in and around the suburbs of Bryndwr, Shirley and Riccarton to a community housing provider.
 If the proposed transfer proceeds, Housing New Zealand would continue to retain a significant presence in Christchurch

 You can find copies of the Government’s announcements on the potential Christchurch transfer on the Beehive website (external link) .

 Current stage: Transferred

 The Tauranga Transfer saw 1,138 Housing New Zealand properties smoothly transferred to community housing provider Accessible Properties on 1 April 2017.

 On 22 November 2016, the Government announced that it will not proceed with the proposed transfer of ownership and management of Housing New Zealand houses in Horowhenua and Ōtaki, as signalled earlier this year.
 This means that houses in the area will remain under Housing New Zealand ownership and tenants will not be getting a new landlord in the foreseeable future.